-Pregnant Ciara Dancing to Whitney, Chaka, Ashford & Simpson’s ‘I’m Every Woman
+Pregnant Ciara Dancing to Whitney, Chaka, Ashford, A Simpson’s ‘I’m Every Woman’

 Ciara and Whitney Both Sang This Song While Pregnant

 Say what?
-According to Birmingham Times, the first time Whitney sang this women’s anthem she was just 14 years old.
+According to Birmingham Times, the first time Whitney sang this women’s anthem she was just 14-years-old.
 Whitney sang the background vocals with her mother Cissy Houston to Chaka Khan’s original version.

 The version that Ciara sang is Whitney Houston’s 1992’s cover version which is more up-tempo and was part of the Bodyguard soundtrack.

-According to RollingStone, Whitney Houston worked meticulously on “I’m Every Woman”, working on all the vocal parts while she was pregnant with her daughter Bobbi Kristina Brown who was born in March 1993.
+According to RollingStone, Whitney Houston worked meticulously on “I’m Every Woman,” working on all the vocal parts while she was pregnant with her daughter Bobbi Kristina Brown who was born in March 1993.
 It seems touching that Ciara is also pregnant and is also due in late March or early April.

 Producer David Foster had an encounter with Houston’s mother Cissy during one of the sessions for the song.